Wholesaling Houses: The Ultimate Guide For Beginners (2024)

 A wholesale real estate investment company finds great deals on distressed properties, puts the properties under contract, and then assigns or sells the right to those contracts to end buyers.
 The end buyers are usually investors in real estate.

-In simple terms, a wholesale real estate company executes contracts with property sellers, markets contracts to properties to potential buyers, and then assigns those contracts to buyers.
+In simple terms, a wholesale real estate company executes contracts with property sellers, markets contracts to potential buyers, and then assigns those contracts to buyers.
 The profit made by the wholesale real estate firm is known as the assignment fee.

 This is the difference between the price contracted with the original seller and the amount that the end property buyer pays.
 Profit potential in the real estate wholesale industry is massive when it comes to servicing the real estate investors’ needs.
 That’s because investors are always in search for high-equity properties.